 - 15 cashews

-- Turn IP to saute mode.
-Once the hot sign displays add ghee.
+- Turn the Instant Pot to saute mode and heat ghee.
 Add cumin seeds, ginger, garlic and green chili.
-Saute for a min.
-Add onions and cook for 2 mins stirring a few times.
+Saute for a minute.
+Add onions and cook for 2 minutes stirring a few times.
 Add chopped spinach, salt and 1 cup of water.
 Close IP with pressure valve to sealing.

 - For frozen spinach – manual(Hi) for 1 min